AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/work-with-mesh.md

 ## Disable introspection

-If your schema contains sensitive information, you can prevent introspection and disable auto-completion by adding the `disableIntrospection` configuration option to your mesh.
+If your schema contains sensitive information, you can prevent introspection and disable auto-completion by adding the `disableIntrospection` configuration option to your mesh. `disableIntrospection` defaults to `false`.
+To disable introspection, set it to `true`.

 ```json
 {